Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Related Work

 \section{Related Work}

-\textbf{Robotic Manipulation.} Recent works \cite{brohan2023can,chowdhery2023palm,huang2022inner,shah2023lm,driess2023palm,brohan2022rt,zitkovich2023rt} have resulted in substantial advancements in the accomplishment of intricate tasks.
+\textbf{Robotic Manipulation.} Recent works \cite{brohan2023can,liang2025pixelvla,chowdhery2023palm,huang2022inner,shah2023lm,driess2023palm,brohan2022rt,zitkovich2023rt} have resulted in substantial advancements in robotic manipulation utilizing mult-imodal observation.
+Generalizable observation representation and language understanding are the key factors in achieving effective task reasoning and robust policy execution.
 VIMA \cite{jiang2022vima} proposes a novel multi-modal prompting scheme, which transforms a wide range of robotic manipulation tasks into a sequence modeling problem.
+Octo\cite{team2024octo} enhances robotic manipulation with a transformer-based policy, supporting versatile task definitions and efficient fine-tuning.
+GPT-4V(ision)\cite{wake2024gpt} enables robots to perform tasks from human demonstrations by generating executable programs from video inputs.
 Compared with directly using images as the manipulation input \cite{goyal2022ifor,shridhar2022cliport}, voxelizing 3D point clouds as a 3D representation \cite{shridhar2023perceiver,ze2023gnfactor,goyal2023rvt,james2022coarse} can accomplish more complex tasks.
-PerAct \cite{shridhar2023perceiver} enables agent to perform better in robotic manipulation by voxelizing RGB-D images and discretizing output actions.
-GNFactor \cite{ze2023gnfactor} can generalize neural radiance field rendering through joint training, improving the model’s generalization ability.
+PPM6D \cite{yu20246} performs differentiable 6-D pose estimation for robotic grasping by cross-fusing RGB–point-cloud features with attention-guided point-pair matching, while \cite{liu2022distributed} develops a consensus-driven distributed off-policy actor–critic algorithm with Lyapunov-based convergence guarantees and validates it on multi-UR5 robotic arm control.
+GNFactor \cite{ze2023gnfactor} can generalize neural radiance field rendering to enhance 3D representation through joint training, improving the model’s generalization ability.
+ManiGaussian\cite{lu2024manigaussian} enhances robotic manipulation using dynamic Gaussian Splatting to model spatiotemporal dynamics and predict optimal actions via future scene reconstruction.
+3D Diffuser Actor\cite{ke20243d} combines 3D scene representations with diffusion models to achieve SOTA performance in robotic manipulation.